Flooded Venice urgently needs tourists

 'Venice people help each other'

-Marta Renno was drying out woolen nativity scenes made in Bethlehem in her Fair Trade shop near the San Stae vaporetto shop, Bottega del Mondo.
+Marta Renno was drying out woolen nativity scenes made in Bethlehem in her Fair Trade shop near the San Stae vaporetto stop, Bottega del Mondo.
 She had marked the level of Tuesday's flood -- knee height -- in black ink on the wall.

 "It's been a strange week," she said.
 "A lot of tourists went home.
 But the good thing about Venice is that people help each other."